tanweerali/Phone_Flipping/README.md

 **Why?**

-Phone resellers were appraising/estimating iPhone prices manually by going on eBay.com everyday.
+Phone resellers were appraising/estimating iPhone prices manually by going on eBay.com.
 I automated that process and gave them access to weekly pricing reports with data freshly scraped from eBay.
+Helping them stay up-to-date with current resale prices.

 **How?**